Hasala2002/arke/README.md

 When you open the app, you get redirected a newly created room under a random id number, where you can invite other peers to join said room.

 The room is created using Socket.io rooms.
 The client side app uses peerjs to connect to the socket.io room.
-The

 Messages and Images are sent through web socket requests.